- About Working with Procurement as a Facility Account

 The Vendor Product List

-Vendor Product List with Partner Vendor
+Vendor Product List with Interfaced Vendor

 - Instructions to view a vendor product list are here: Opening the Vendor Product Selection Screen.